-As of December 28, 2012, we had \$23.8 million of credit available under our revolving credit facility with SVB.
-The total amount of revolving credit available was \$40.0 million less \$10.8 million in outstanding borrowings and \$5.4 million in outstanding standby letters of credit issued under the SVB facility.
+As of March 29, 2013, we had \$24.4 million of credit available under our credit facility with SVB and had \$9.8 million in outstanding borrowings and \$5.2 million in outstanding standby letters of credit issued under the SVB credit facility.

-In an amendment to the facility effective November 2, 2011, the commitment of \$40.0 million under the facility was extended to expire on February 28, 2014 and provides for (1) advance borrowings at the prime rate published in the Wall Street Journal, (2) fixed term Eurodollar loans for up to six months at LIBOR plus a spread of between 2.00% to 2.75% based on the company's current leverage ratio, (3) a two-year term loan in the amount of \$8.3 million at a fixed rate of 5% per annum expiring on January 31, 2014, and (4) the issuance of standby or commercial letters of credit.
-As of December 28, 2012, we had \$6.0 million advance borrowings under the credit facility which we do not expect to repay within the next 12 months.
+In an amendment to the facility effective November 2, 2011, the commitment of up to \$40.0 million under the facility was extended to expire on February 28, 2014 and provides for (1) advance borrowings at the prime rate published in the Wall Street Journal, (2) fixed term Eurodollar loans for up to six months at LIBOR plus a spread of between 2.00% to 2.75% based on the Company's current leverage ratio, (3) a two-year term loan in the amount of \$8.3 million at a fixed rate of 5% per annum expiring on January 31, 2014, and (4) the issuance of standby or commercial letters of credit.
+As of March 29, 2013, we had \$6.0 million advance borrowings under the credit facility.
 The term loan drawn on January 30, 2012 is repaid in 24 equal monthly installments of principal plus accrued interest commencing February 29, 2012.
-The SVB facility contains a minimum liquidity ratio covenant and a minimum profitability covenant and is secured by certain of the company's assets including accounts receivable, inventory, and equipment.
+The SVB credit facility contains a minimum liquidity ratio covenant and a minimum profitability covenant and is secured by certain of the company's assets including accounts receivable, inventory, and equipment.
 The facility also imposes certain restrictions on our ability to pay dividends or make distributions to our stockholders under certain circumstances.

 Based on financial covenants included as part of the amended SVB credit facility effective September 28, 2012, we must maintain, as measured at the last day of each fiscal quarter beginning September 28, 2012 through December 27, 2013, (1) no less than a minimum liquidity ratio of 1.50 to 1 (defined as the ratio of total domestic unrestricted cash and cash equivalents plus short-term and long-term marketable securities plus the lesser of 25% of eligible accounts receivable or \$12.5 million to total obligations outstanding with the bank) and (2) minimum consolidated EBITDA measured for each fiscal quarter.
-As of December 28, 2012, we were in compliance with these financial covenants.
+As of March 29, 2013, we were in compliance with these financial covenants.